mantidproject/mantid/docs/source/release/v3.9.0/indirect_inelastic.rst

 - Data saved in an ASCII format using the *EnergyTransfer* interface can be re-loaded into Mantid
 - TOSCA instrument definition file has been updated
 - When plotting from interfaces the plots now display error bars as standard
+- *I(Q, t)Fit* now uses the ExpDecay and StretchedExp functions already in Mantid

 Bugfixes
 --------